 Breakfast was served when we arrived back on the boat!
-Again there was an impressive display of different foods to choose from including, traditional choices like Pho or rice, to western favorites like bacon, eggs and toast.
-The full omelette bar was on par with large scale resorts and one of my favorite things about breakfast was the fresh juices that were made right there for you!
-I tried the green version of this which I believe was cucumber and cilantro blended with a citrus.
+Again there was an impressive display of different foods to choose from including, traditional choices like Pho or rice, to western favorites like bacon, eggs, and toast.
+The full omelet bar was on par with large-scale resorts and one of my favorite things about breakfast was the fresh juices that were made right there for you!
+I tried the green version of this which I believe was cucumber and cilantro blended with citrus.
 It was so refreshing!

 Around 11:00 AM we docked back at the pier and everyone started their journeys back to their next destination.

 Overall I was super impressed by this two day one night cruise with Indochina Sails!
 The service, amenities and food were all top notch!
 They do offer a two night, three-day option which I think would be amazing, as the two days flew by so quickly I would have loved some more time!

 A huge thank you so Indochina Sails for hosting me for this tour of the incredible Ha Long Bay!